slawek87/yql-finance/README.md

 How to use it?
 ==============
-You can use it to fetch data one of two ways:
+You can use it to fetch data in one of two ways:

 ```yql = YQL('AAPL', '2011-01-01', '2014-12-31')```
 ```